 Europe Commits Over USD 86 Million to Modernize Cambodian Agriculture

-The European Union has announced a significant investment of nearly €80 million (approximately USD 86 million) aimed at transforming Cambodia’s agriculture sector and enhancing farmers’ access to both local and global markets.
+The European Union has announced a significant investment of nearly €80 million (approximately USD 86 million) to transform Cambodia’s agriculture sector and enhance farmers’ access to local and global markets.

-The agreement was formalized today in Phnom Penh by His Excellency Professor Aun Pornmonirath, Deputy Prime Minister and Minister of Economy and Finance, and Ms Nicola Beer, Vice President of the European Investment Bank (EIB).
+The agreement was formalised today in Phnom Penh by HE Professor Aun Pornmonirath, Deputy Prime Minister and Minister of Economy and Finance, and Ms Nicola Beer, Vice President of the European Investment Bank (EIB).

 This initiative will channel €15 million in grants from the EU to support a comprehensive program that aims to bolster the rural economy and improve trade in agricultural products.
 The program’s primary goals include modernizing agricultural practices, promoting food security, and strengthening the export potential of Cambodian agricultural products.